MofazzelMorshed/MofazzelMorshed/README.md

 - 👯 I’m looking to collaborate on **Machine Learning**

-- 👨‍💻 All of my projects are available at [Briefly unavailable for scheduled maintenance...](Briefly unavailable for scheduled maintenance...)
+- 👨‍💻 All of my projects are unavailable for scheduled maintenance...

 - 📝 I regularly write articles on [www.facebook.com](www.facebook.com)